April 6, 2010

 Northern Development Chief Executive Officer Janine North speaks with

-Tim Renshaw, Managing Editor, Business in Vancouver
+Tim Renshaw, Managing Editor, Business in Vancouver at the

 Business in Vancouver’s Influential Women of the Year Awards